This section is a work in progress.

 -

-What these Five hindrances have in common is that because of desire, aversion or unknowing, one feels pressure to react to the current situation by either seeking pleasure, avoiding discomfort, or seeking a distraction from the current situation.
+What these Five hindrances have in common is that because of desire, aversion or delusion, one feels pressure to react to the current situation by either seeking pleasure, avoiding discomfort, or seeking a distraction from the current situation.

 Five Hindrances Hindrances and the Gradual Training